Paul Marcon

-Paul Marcon (born 10 July 1995) is a French professional rugby league footballer who plays as a winger for Toulouse Olympique in the Championship and France at international level.
+Paul Marcon (born 10 July 1995) is a French professional rugby league footballer who plays as a winger for Toulouse Olympique in the Super League and France at international level.

 Background

 He is a relative of former French international Serge Marcon.

 Domestic career

 He then began his playing career at Villeneuve before joining Toulouse as a youngster.

 Marcon has spent time playing on loan for the Toulouse Broncos.

 Toulouse Olympique

 In July 2020, Toulouse announced that Marcon had signed a contract extension until the end of the 2022 season.

 Macron played 16 games for Toulouse Olympique in the 2022 Super League season as they were relegated back to the RFL Championship after finishing bottom of the table.

 International career

 Marcon has played for France at youth team level.

 He was selected in France 9s squad for the 2019 Rugby League World Cup 9s.